mousepawmedia/devdocs/source/serverconfig/config.rst

         ProxyPassReverse    /lool https://127.0.0.1:9980/lool
     </VirtualHost>

 Save and close.

+..
+IMPORTANT:: The above Apache2 configuration is for `CODE 2.0 updates 2 <https://www.collaboraoffice.com/community-en/code-2-0-updates-2/>`_
+    and onward.
+Using the old configuration will break things.

 Then, enable the site and restart Apache2.

 ..  code-block:: bash

     $ sudo a2ensite office
     $ sudo systemctl restart apache2

+You can see stats and admin options at ``https://office.<serveraddress>/loleaflet/dist/admin/admin.html``.

 Next, go to NextCloud.
 Click the menu, and go to :menuselection:`Apps --> Productivity`.
 Install the "Collabora Online connector".